 What does FIRST Robotics have to do with college scholarships?

 That answer is easy.

-There are millions of scholarship dollars that are available for students who have participated in a FIRST Robotics program.
-In addition, the lessons and life-skills learned by the students during the build process and while competing are priceless.
+There are millions of scholarship dollars available for students who have participated in a FIRST Robotics program.
+In addition, the lessons and life skills learned by the students during the build process and while competing are priceless.